Antoni Gaudi’s La Sagrada Família

 Covered in Cranes, Surrounded by Scaffolding

 There are monuments around which you plan your visit depending upon whether they are under construction or not.
 The La Sagrada Família church in Barcelona, however, has been marred by cranes and scaffolding for quite some time now.
-So much so, that at this point the cranes can almost be considered part of the church’s architecture; they even appear on numerous postcards as there is not other way building may be photographed.
+So much so, that at this point the cranes can almost be considered part of the church’s architecture; they even appear on numerous postcards as there is no other way building may be photographed.
+But to be fair to the genius, Gaudí is attributed to have said that "his client is in no rush."

 Symbol of Barcelona